 - 2 sprigs fresh mint, removed from stem

-- 2 TB avocado oil, divided Or another high smoke-point oil
+- 2 tablespoons avocado oil, divided Or another high smoke-point oil

 - 4 tortillas (corn or flour) Use corn tortillas for gluten-free tacos